-Function Soft key Move calculator in the direction of the arrow Î Adjust the increment for movement STEP SLOW FAST Position the calculator in the center + You can also shift the calculator wit h the arrow keys on your keyboard.
-If you have connected a mouse you can also position the calculator with this.
+Function Soft key Move calcu ulator in the direction of the arrow 1 Adjust the increment for movement STEP SLOW FAST Position the e calculator in the center - - You can also shift the calculator wit on your keyboard.
+If you have conne , you can also position the calculator with this.